rajatkb/SAMS/README.md

   *	Search

 •	<b>Manage Products<b>
-  *	Add new product information into a tabular view
+  * Add new product information in tabular view
   * View, Update, and remove products information
   * Search

+• <b>Manage Orders</b>
+  *	Add new information in tabular view
+  *	View, Update, and remove orders information
+  *	Search

+•	<b>Reports</b>
+  *	View total amount of sales represented on the graphical chart based on yearly,monthly,daily basis(user’s choice) or on basis of dates.(“from date” and “to date” feature).